 Megan M. James; William A. Lester; Angela Pease, individually and on behalf of others similarly situated v.
 Service Employees International Union, Local 668; Steve Catanese, in his official capacity as President of Service Employees International Union, Local 668; Commonwealth of Pennsylvania, Department of Labor and Industry; W. Gerard Oleksiak, in his official capacity as Secretary of the Pennsylvania Department of Labor and Industry; Thomas W. Wolf, in his official capacity as Governor of the Commonwealth of Pennsylvania; Michael Newsome, in his official capacity as Secretary of the Pennsylvania Office of Administration; Anna Maria Kiehl, in her official capacities as Chief Accounting Officer for the Commonwealth of Pennsylvania and Deputy Secretary for the Office of Comptroller Operations

-The case is filed in the United States District Court for the Western District of Pennsylvania.
+The case was filed in the United States District Court for the Western District of Pennsylvania.